 Registered Nubians hero image

-Purebred Nubian
+Registered Nubian

 Dairy Goats

-Purebred Nubian Dairy Goats
+Registered Nubian Dairy Goats

 Welcome to the Wool Farm Dairy Goat herd!
-We raise purebred Nubian dairy goats.
+We raise registered, purebred Nubian dairy goats.
 When you visit our farm in Selma, NC, you will have the opportunity to get to know our curious and loving Nubians, which provide us with rich, creamy milk for our Handcrafted Goat Milk Soap.

 Nubians are a full-sized dairy goat breed.
 They are popular for their gentle and friendly demeanor, as well as their high milk production.
 While they were originally dual-purpose livestock, their milk lines were more emphasized over time, and they are now primarily known for their milk production.